 The Black Dawah Network is an Islamic outreach network that seeks to introduce Islam to African-Americans, particularly in depressed urban areas.
 We also seek to reinvigorate the Black Muslim tradition.
 What is the Black Muslim tradition?
 It is the legacy of fighting to bring justice for the oppressed descendants of slaves who have inherited the racial disparity in socio-economics here in the United States and also to repair the cultural damage brought about by the violent process of slavery.
 We reject the color-blind, post-racial theoretical Ummah that has constituted the contemporary myth of modern Western Muslim community.
 The example set for us by the Prophet Muhammad (saws) is a socially intelligent paradigm for intracommunal Islam.
 One in which the communitarian politics affirms the distinct needs of all of the tribes and nations that make up the Ummah.

 Islam has the distinction in history of being indigenized while Islamizing the very societies to which it came.
-Those Islam in Nigeria looks different from Islam in Senegal while both differ from the expression of the religion in Turkey.
+The expression of Islam in Nigeria looks different from Islam in Senegal while both differ from the expression of the religion in Turkey.
 This has not made any of these ethnic groups less Islamic or their societies less native.
 We here at that Black Dawah Network see African-Americans as a new-modern tribe.
 A people.
 A nation within a nation.
-We have specific needs produced by our collective experience in the New World and we assert that we have the same latitude as every other member of this august Ummah to apply Islam to address the conditions of the people.
-When each tribe and nation within the mosaic of the Ummah pursues their own rectitude cultural and racial chauvinism will fade and then we will realize the holy words of surah al-Hujurat ayot 13 where Allah says:
+We have specific needs produced by our collective experience in the New World and we assert that we have the same latitude as every other member of this august Ummah to apply Islam to address the conditions of our African-American people.
+When each tribe and nation within the mosaic of the Ummah pursues their own rectitude, cultural and racial chauvinism will fade and then we will realize the holy words of surah al-Hujurat ayot 13 where Allah says:

 يا أَيُّهَا النَّاسُ إِنَّا خَلَقْناكُمْ مِنْ ذَكَرٍ وَ أُنْثى وَ جَعَلْناكُمْ شُعُوباً وَ قَبائِلَ لِتَعارَفُوا إِنَّ أَكْرَمَكُمْ عِنْدَ اللَّهِ أَتْقاكُمْ إِنَّ اللَّهَ عَليمٌ خَبير